At a Glance

-When you arrive in Key West—the southernmost point of the U.S. at the western end of the Florida keys—you’ll instantly feel the difference from the rest of Florida.
+When you arrive in Key West—the southernmost point of the U.S. at the western end of the Florida keys—you’ll instantly feel its distance from the rest of Florida.
 The island’s colorful culture draws a diverse crowd of characters: from cruise ship passengers, families, and couples to spring breakers, artists, and drag queens.
-The city’s "anything goes" attitude, combined with its accepting nature, makes for a festive environment day and night.
+The city’s "anything goes" attitude and accepting nature make for a festive environment day and night.
 Whether you’re looking for a lively nightlife scene, museums and culture, or a day in the sun, Key West offers something for everyone.

-Key West is closer to Cuba than it is to Miami, and this shines through in its culture and cuisine.
-Make your way to the iconic Southernmost Point marker that marks 90 miles to Cuba.
+Key West is closer to Cuba than it is to Miami, and this geographical blessing shines through in its culture and cuisine.
+To honor that connection, make your way to the iconic Southernmost Point marker that marks 90 miles to Cuba.
 First-time visitors shouldn’t miss the home of one of Key West’s most celebrated residents—the Ernest Hemingway Home and Museum.
-Just a short jaunt away in the Old Town, the house looks exactly how it did when the writer resided in the Conch Republic, and descendants of his six-toed cat Snowball still roam the grounds.
-Night doesn’t really start until it's kicked off by the Sunset Celebration at Mallory Square, so be sure to arrive early and take part in the festivities before the show begins.
-You'll be in for a picturesque sunset that is definitely photo-worthy.
+The Old Town house looks exactly how it did when the writer resided in the Conch Republic, and descendants of his six-toed cat Snowball still roam the grounds.
+Night doesn’t really start until it's kicked off by the Sunset Celebration at Mallory Square, so be sure to arrive early for the show.
+You can expect not just a picturesque sunset but also a distinctly Key West-flavored event.

-Key West’s cuisine is famous for a number of reasons, but seafood is high on the list.
-Since you're on an island, you’ll find a plethora of fresh seafood, especially stone crab, lobster, fish, and conch.
-Key West’s restaurants serve up conch in a variety of ways, from conch chowder to fried conch fritters.
-The island also boasts a variety of international flavors—especially Cuban, following emigration to the area in the early 1800s.
+Key West’s cuisine is famous for a number of reasons, not least of which is seafood.
+On the island's menus, you’ll find a wealth fresh seafood, especially stone crab, lobster, fish, and conch.
+Key West’s restaurants prepare conch in a variety of ways, from chowder to fritters.
 Enjoy a typical Cuban breakfast of toasted bread and a cafecito (Cuban coffee with sugar), or pick up a pressed Cuban sandwich filled with ham and cheese.
-The dining experience in Key West wouldn’t be complete without key lime pie, and many shops claim to serve the best one in town, you should sample them and decide for yourself.
+The dining experience in Key West wouldn’t be complete without key lime pie: Since several shops claim to serve the best one in town, you should sample them and decide for yourself.

-Key West’s Mardi Gras atmosphere permeates the island year-round and can be experienced on any given day by heading into one of the Old Town bars or by attending the Sunset Celebration with its sword swallowers and fire jugglers, the best way to soak in the culture is at one of the city's annual parties.
+Key West’s Mardi Gras atmosphere permeates the island year-round and can be experienced on any given day by heading into one of the Old Town bars or by attending the Sunset Celebration along with sword-swallowers and fire-jugglers.
 But the best way to soak in the local culture is by visiting during one of the city's annual parties.
-At Fantasy Fest, a precursor to Halloween.
-The festivities include everything from a royal coronation ball crowning the Conch King and Conch Queen to drag queen contests, pet masquerade costume contests, and The Fantasy Fest Parade.
-In July, the city honors writer Ernest Hemingway during the annual Hemingway Days Festival which feature readings and panel discussions, a parody of Pamplona, Spain’s running of the bulls, and culminates in a Hemingway lookalike contest at one of his local haunts, Sloppy Joe’s.
+But the best way to soak in the local culture is by visiting during one of the city's annual parties.
+At Fantasy Fest, a precursor to Halloween, the festivities include a royal coronation ball at which the Conch King and Conch Queen are crowned, as well as drag queen contests, competitions for best pet costume, and the Fantasy Fest Parade.
+Each July, the city honors writer Ernest Hemingway during Hemingway Days Festival which feature readings and panel discussions, a parody of Pamplona, Spain’s running of the bulls, and culminates in a Hemingway lookalike contest at one of his old haunts, Sloppy Joe’s.

-Strolling along Duval Street, the main drag in Key West, you’ll come across plenty of local boutiques and galleries with an eclectic selection.
-The Green Pineapple is one example, with a marketplace vibe featuring clothing and eco-friendly gifts, as well as the Lush Bar, serving up organic coffee and tea, wine, and chocolates.
-Another pick that locals love is Bésame Mucho, a shop that doubles as a gourmet store in the Bahama Village neighborhood.
-Go gallery-hopping along upper Duval Street and get a sense of the local art in the form of paintings, jewelry, and glass, as well as a unique selection of furniture from around the world.
+Along Duval Street, the main drag in Key West, you’ll come across plenty of local boutiques and galleries with an eclectic (and often cheesy) selection.
+The Green Pineapple has a marketplace vibe and features bohemian clothing and eco-friendly gifts.
+Lush Bar Key West serves up organic coffee and tea, wine, and chocolates.
+On Petronia Street, the gift shop Bésame Mucho doubles as a gourmet store that locals frequent.
+Go gallery-hopping along upper Duval Street and get a sense of the local art in the form of paintings, jewelry, and art glass, as well as a unique selection of furniture from around the world.